nice-php/docs/templating/php.md

 Generating URLs
 ---------------

-The Nice Templating extension includes integration with Nice's router, exposing the following useful functions:
+The Nice Templating extension includes integration with Nice's router, exposing the following useful helpers:

 *   `$view['router']->getPath($name, $params)` Generates a URL.
 It takes a name and optionally, an array of parameters.